 ICE Homeland Security Investigations (HSI) investigates international and domestic cases of human trafficking and provides support to victims.
 ICE accomplishes this mission by making full use of its authorities and expertise, stripping away the traffickers’ assets and profit incentives, collaborating with U.S. and foreign partners to attack networks worldwide, and working in partnership with non-governmental organizations to identify, rescue, and provide assistance to trafficking victims.

-ICE HSI victim assistance specialists assess a victim’s needs and work with law enforcement agents to integrate victim assistance considerations throughout a criminal investigation.
-During case investigations, victim assistance specialists assess a victim’s needs and work with law enforcement agents to integrate victim assistance considerations throughout a criminal investigation.
-ICE HSI can also assist a victim in getting a short-term immigration relief called Continued Presence, which is available only upon request by law enforcement.
+During case investigations, ICE HSI victim assistance specialists assess a victim’s needs and work with law enforcement agents to integrate victim assistance considerations throughout a criminal investigation.
+ICE HSI can also help a victim get a short-term immigration relief called Continued Presence, which is available only upon request by law enforcement.
 In the absence of other resources, DHS has an emergency assistance fund which is available for emergency victim assistance needs.

 U.S. Citizenship and Immigration Services (USCIS)